outofcontrol/mediawiki-to-gfm/README.md

 ## Export Mediawiki Files to XML

-In order to convert from MediaWiki format to GFM and use in Gitlab (or Github), you will first need to export all the pages you wish to convert from Mediawiki into an XML file.
+In order to convert from MediaWiki format to GFM and use in Gitlab (or GitHub), you will first need to export all the pages you wish to convert from Mediawiki into an XML file.
 Here are a few simple steps to help you accomplish this quickly:

 1. MediaWiki -> Special Pages -> 'All Pages'